 (c)

 Figure 6. a) Three different temperature cycling samples. b) Transient behavior of reaction constituents (Di and DNA molecules) for Primer set 1. c) Transient behavior of reaction constituents for Primer set 2.
 In both cases the annealing temperatures are 35 0C, 40 0C and 45 0C and the length of the target is 1000 bp.
 Annealing and extension times are 45 and 50 seconds, respectively.
 Primer, enzyme, and dNTP concentrations are 0.2 μM, 10 nM, and 800 μM, respectively.
-Since melting dynamics were not simulated in these studies, only the evolution of newly formed DNA is plotted.
+Since melting was assumed to be 100% efficient and melting dynamics were not simulated in these studies, species concentrations in b,c) are plotted starting with the annealing step.

 We have repeated the above analysis for a different set of primer sequences (primer set 2) of the same length and the same reaction conditions.
 The sequences for primer set 2 are